Freshly vs. HelloFresh — Comparing Two Very Different Meal Subscriptions

 - 4 meals per week, 4 servings each:

 - 2 meals per week, 4 servings each:

-HelloFresh COUPON: Expiring Soon! save up to $90 off your first five Hello Fresh orders!
+HelloFresh COUPON: Save $90 off your first 4 deliveries!
 No coupon needed - just use this link.

 Finding a meal delivery service that works for your special diet or food allergy can be tricky, but depending on your specific requirements and dietary preferences, these subscriptions might be able to accommodate your dietary needs.
 Let’s take a closer look at each one:

 Freshly does not design their meals to specifically suit any special diets.
 That said, all of their food is gluten-free and peanut-free, and most meals are low calorie.
 You won’t find specially-designed diabetic, paleo, keto, or vegetarian menus; however, with so many different menu options available, you might still find meals that work for you.
 (You can set your dietary preferences to automatically filter meals.)

 HelloFresh offers the following customization options: Beef-Free, Pork-Free, Seafood-Free, Veggie, Family-Friendly, Calorie Smart, Quick.
 As with Freshly, you won’t find a lot of accommodations for special diets, but you might still be able to make the menu work for you.
 If you’re a vegan, for example, you could order vegetarian meals and just skip the dairy, though if you’re a vegan for ethical reasons this might be a deal-breaker.
 Pescatarians should find plenty of suitable choices, and there is a dedicated veggie plan, so expect to see vegetarian recipes on every menu.
 None of the meals offered are guaranteed to be gluten-free, dairy-free, or nut-free.